60+ Traditional Greek Foods to Try (IMMEDIATELY)

 PHOTO: RAWF8/GETTY IMAGES

-I feel like gyros are one of the essential foods from Greece, that a lot of us want to try.
+I feel like gyros are one of the true Greek flavors that a lot of us want to try.
 And it’s hard to go wrong!
 Flavorful meat and veggies, wrapped in a soft and fluffy flat bread.
 Oh, and then it’s smothered in a creamy Tzatziki sauce.

-It’s a classic that either needs to be tried in Greece, or at home as soon as possible!
+Also, I think this is one of those genuine Greek recipes that needs to either be tried in Greece or at home as soon as possible!

 25. Tomatokeftedes

-A plate of Greek Tomatokeftedes, and a small bowl of sauce.
+A plate of Tomatokeftedes, and a small bowl of sauce.

 PHOTO: DRONG/GETTY IMAGES